FabriceReneCorail/PatternApplication/liquibase/jre/legal/java.xml/dom.md

 copies of the software and documentation or portions thereof, including
 modifications:

-   1.The full text of this NOTICE in a location viewable to users of the redistributed or derivative work.
+   1.The full text of this NOTICE in a location viewable to userEntities of the redistributed or derivative work.

    2.Any pre-existing intellectual property disclaimers, notices, or terms and